pkdone/practical-mongodb-aggregations-book/src/guides/project.md

 ## Main Takeaway

-In summary, always look to use `$set` & `$unset` for field inclusion and exclusion, rather than `$project`, unless it is very clear that a complete new structure is required for result documents, with very few of the input fields required.
+In summary, always look to use `$set` & `$unset` for field inclusion and exclusion, rather than `$project`, unless it is very clear that a very different structure is required for result documents, with only a small sub-set of the input fields needing to be retained.
 Don't bother using `$addFields` nowadays because it adds no value and may just cause confusion.